 At many schools, the discussion about homophobia and transphobia has led to other, additional activities on the topic, regardless of whether the school decides to officially become a project school or not.
 The most popular of these are special project days and four-hour workshops conducted by young members of the LGBTQIA+ community.
 Other examples also include:

 - Students conduct a survey of “Attitudes and opinions about homosexuality” and publish the results.

-- Students interview young members of the LGBT community.
+- Students interview young members of the LGBTQIA+ community.